 Your meat, cut your way

 Don't like roasts?
 No problem.
-We work with an excellent WSDA certified butcher, Salmon Creek Meats, for our half and whole processing.
+Our half and whole processing goes through the same butcher as our USDA cuts, so you can get the same great recipes and familiar cuts that you love at market.
 You tell us what you want, and the butchers will cut your hog to order, just the way you want.

 What cuts of meat should I expect to get?